kebasaa/SCIO-read/README.md

     - `"i2s_tag_config":"20150812-e:PRODUCTION"` (Seems to be a hardware version)
 - **Hardware**:
   - Teadown, documented by Sparkfun: [https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-](https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-)
-  - Blog in [image-sensors-world.wordpress.com](http://image-sensors-world.blogspot.com/2017/03/mobile-spectrometer-reverse-engineering.html) claiming that the SCiO has a 1.2 MPx monochromatic CMOS sensor from ON Semiconductor, combined with a Fabry-Perot filter.
+  - Blog in [image-sensors-world.wordpress.com](http://image-sensors-world.blogspot.com/2017/03/mobile-spectrometer-reverse-engineering.html) claiming that the SCiO has a 1.2 MPx monochromatic CMOS sensor from ON Semiconductor, combined with a Fabry-Pérot filter.
 - Reddit channel dedicated to the device: [https://www.reddit.com/r/scio/](https://www.reddit.com/r/scio/)
 - Old versions of the SCiO app (I believe around the 1.2 releases) created log files that could be found in one of the folders on the phone.
 These log files contain the raw data and spectrum returned by the Consumer Physics server.
 For these versions, see [APKpure](https://apkpure.com/scio-pocket-molecular-sensor/com.consumerphysics.consumer/versions)